-There’s no missing the fact that “mission-led’ marketing is having something of a moment.
+There’s no missing the fact that cause marketing is having something of a moment.
 More and more brands are positioning themselves firmly in the sustainable, ethical camp in how they present their values and ethos to the paying public.

-What’s fuelling this uptick in “for good” brands?
+What’s fueling this uptick in “for good” brands?
 Conscious consumerism has been on the increase for a number of years now.
 The rise of ecommerce and social media has ensured that the average shopper is better informed and more willing to investigate the underpinning impact of the items that they buy.
 The wake-up call provided by the recent pandemic has further fanned the flames of this expectation.
 Today, more than ever before, people expect brands to step up and do their part for the greater good.

 Listening and responding to this desire can be a profitable approach.
 Increasingly shoppers are engaging (knowingly or otherwise) in the practice of “buycotting”.
 This is a phenomenon whereby people support brands that align with their values, staying loyal to those who are “doing good” and shunning brands who behave in a way that contradicts their own ethics.